jgresula/jag-tipdf/README.rst

 .. -*- mode: rst; coding: utf-8; -*-

 ..
-To be able to process this file without Pygments, syntax higlighting is not
+To be able to process this file without Pygments, syntax highlighting is not
 .. enabled by default.
 So a modified syntax is used for code blocks:
 ..  .. sourcecode <lang>
 ..  <empty-line>